 “This is America and I can say what I want.”

 I stare intensely down at my salad, as if the perfect retort were hidden somewhere under the leaves and blue cheese dressing.
-My mother's voice is stubborn, laced with a proud defiance that one more often hears from the lips of rebellious teenagers.
-It's also a bit too loud for the polite restaurant setting, and I shift uncomfortably in my seat, embarrassment seeping in.
+My mother’s voice is stubborn, laced with a proud defiance that one more often hears from the lips of rebellious teenagers.
+It’s also a bit too loud for the polite restaurant setting, and I shift uncomfortably in my seat, embarrassment seeping in.
+I think she recognizes it.
+I think this is why we end up having so many heated conversations in restaurants – she knows it’ll keep me in check.